High Job Demand for Food Science Professionals & Graduates in Malaysia

 Studying Food Science and Nutrition involves various science disciplines such as chemistry, biochemistry, nutrition and engineering to teach students how diet and nutrition affects the health of individuals, and also the technologies for creating new food products, and designing new processes to improve the safety and quality of foods

-Students after SPM or O-Levels will join the Foundation in Science for 1 year before continuing on to the 3-year Food Science with Nutrition degree programme at a top university in Malaysia.
+Students after SPM or IGCSE/O-Levels will join the Foundation in Science for 1 year before continuing on to the 3-year Food Science with Nutrition degree programme at a top university in Malaysia.
+Wherever you choose to take your degree, you will have the scientific knowledge and experience to contribute to a healthier world.

 Increase in Job Demand for Food Science Professionals in Malaysia